-We also analyzed the distribution of cross section in order to find the sensitive region of the anomalous coupling.
-The $W$ outgoing angular is the unique kinematic parameter in the process $e^+e^-\rightarrow W^+W^-$ at the energy determined $e^+e^-$ colliders, and the $W$ angular can be reconstructed by the $W$ decay final states on ILC.
+We also analyzed the distribution of the cross section in order to find the sensitive region of the anomalous coupling.
+The $W$ outgoing angle is the unique kinematic parameter in the process $e^+e^-\rightarrow W^+W^-$ at the energy determined $e^+e^-$ colliders, and the $W$ angle can be reconstructed from the $W$ decay final states on ILC.
 Therefore, we analyzed the angular distribution of the final state W particle, and compared the distribution differences between anomalous couplings and the standard model.